5 Surprising Countries for unforgettable European Wildlife Holidays.

 Also, don’t miss the opportunity to visit the lush Forest of Karelia home to a large number of brown bears and wolves.
-Also, in Finland, you can find the Saimaa Ringed Seal, a unique seal that lives in Lake Saimaa, the largest in Finland.
-This Seal can be only found on this lake and thanks to the numerous conversation measures the number of seals has risen to more than 200.
-However, the Saimaa Ringed Seal is in grave danger of extinction.
+In addition, in Finland, you can find the Saimaa Ringed Seal, a unique seal that lives in Lake Saimaa, the largest in Finland.
+This Seal can be only found on this lake and thanks to the numerous conversation measures the number of seals has risen to more than 200, however, the Saimaa Ringed Seal is in serious danger of extinction.

 Scotland can be classified as one of the most diverse regions in Europe.
-Its diverse landscapes make easy the life of thousands of species which enjoys high acceptance and protection among the inhabitants and institutes, all of them conscious of the great importance of conservation.
+Its numerous landscapes make easy the life of thousands of species which enjoys great acceptance and protection among the inhabitants and institutes, all of them conscious of the great importance of conservation.

 Scotland can offer us fabulous experiences with its wildlife, whether large and medium terrestrial mammals, large numbers of seasonal birds and especially aquatic fauna.
 With a geography similar to Skye, but smaller, you can find Rum, Muck and Canna, a group of green islands with small communities, perfect for enjoying fabulous European Wildlife Holidays.
 The shores of these islands are frequently visited by dolphins, sea otters, seals and Orcas.

-Spain features a significant geographical and climatic diversity, reason why the country is home to a large array of animals.
-With Marine, Mediterranean and continental climate, the animals of the country are very diverse.
-Spain has mountainous regions, Coast in the Atlantic and the Mediterranean Sea, vast dry areas between both of them, which helps to the diversity of local wildlife.
+Spain features a very important geographic and climatic diversity, which means that the country is home to a large array of animals.
+With Marine, the Mediterranean and continental climate, the animals of the country are very diverse.
+Spain has mountainous regions, Coast in the Atlantic and in the Mediterranean Sea, great dry areas between both of them, which helps to the diversity of local wildlife.

 Thanks to the strategic location of Spain, is the ideal area for rest to the migratory birds travelling from Europe to Africa.
 This makes Spain one of the best countries for bird watching enthusiasts.
 Among native Spanish birds, you can find vultures, eagles, bustards, storks and flamingos.

-This region can boast the richness of its beeches, but also the park offers areas of firs, white pines, ash trees and all kind of plants that feature a vibrant range of colours in each season of the year.
-Also, this area is home to numerous bears, wolves, birds and insects; certainly Plitvice National Park offers a unique visual show.
+This region can boast the richness of its beaches, but also the park offers areas of firs, white pines, ash trees and all kind of plants that feature a rich range of colours in each season of the year.
+Also, this area is home to numerous bears, wolves, birds and insects, certainly Plitvice National Park offers a unique visual show.

-The Bialowieza National Park, a World Heritage Site and Biosphere Reserve, protects a mixed forest in great conservation status.
+The Bialowieza National Park, a World Heritage Site and Biosphere Reserve, protects a mixed forest in excellent conservation status.
 Furthermore, this forests is the oldest in Europe.
 The park is the last refuge of the European bison.
-The National Park of Biebrza, the largest in Poland, protects an extensive system of marshes, forests and meadows.
-The marshes of Biebrza are home to the country’s largest moose population, beavers and otters, among other mammals.
-Furthermore, is the ideal habitat for an extraordinarily diverse bird community.
+The National Park of Biebrza, the largest in Poland, protects an extensive system of marshes, forests and meadows, with a very rich wildlife.
+The marshes of Biebrza are home to the country’s largest moose population, beavers and otters, among other mammals, and are the ideal habitat for an extraordinarily diverse bird community.

 As you can see, you don’t have to travel to Africa or America to enjoy the best Wildlife Holidays!
-Some of these destinations are less than a 3-hours flight from London.
-So how about a lovely getaway to any of these destinations and admire the magnificent animals that cohabitate the continent with us.
+Some of these destinations are less than a 3-hours flight from London and you can disconnect from everyday routine and admire the beautiful animals that cohabitate the continent with us.
 Tell us what you think about these beautiful countries perfect for unforgettable European Wildlife Holidays.
 Comment!